Community groups close to the Tween Bridge Wind Farm near Thorne and Moorends, can apply for grants from this fund supported by energy company RWE.

 - Capital item(s) with a tangible and lasting benefit, including improvements to community buildings

-- environmental improving to the physical, built, social or educational environment of the area, including bio-diversity and habitat conservation
+- Improvements to the physical, built, social or educational environment of the area, including bio-diversity and habitat conservation

 Who and what cannot be funded?